Events & Conferences

 As leaders and advisors, we will:

-* Strive to be committed leaders and encourage others to reach their full potential.
+* Encourage others to reach their full potential.

-* Abide by all rules and procedures laid out by our host facility and organization.
+* Abide by all rules and maintain MASC’s integrity.